GnuPG

 Mitigating Poisoned PGP Certificates

-In June 2019, an unknown attacker spammed several high-profile PGP certificates with tens of thousands (or hundreds of thousands) of signatures (CVE-2019-13050) and uploaded these signatures to the SKS keyservers.
+In June 2019, an unknown attacker spammed several high-profile PGP certificates with tens of thousands (or hundreds of thousands) of signatures (CVE-2019-13050) and uploaded these signatures to keyservers.
 The existence of these poisoned certificates in a keyring causes gpg to hang with the following message:

 gpg: removing stale lockfile (created by 7055)